Rajah Muthiah Medical College

-Government Cuddalore Medical College Formerly (Rajah Muthiah Medical College and Hospital) is a government medical college and hospital located in Chidambaram, Cuddalore district, Tamil Nadu, India.
-It operates as Government Cuddalore Medical College and Hospital a 1200-bed tertiary level centre with 24-hour emergency department and coronary care unit.
-It is affiliated to Tamil Nadu Dr. M.G.R.
-Medical University from 2021.
+The Government Medical College and Hospital Cuddalore, formerly Rajah Muthiah Medical College, is located in Chidambaram, Cuddalore district, Tamil Nadu, India.
+It operates as a 1200-bed tertiary level center with a 24-hour emergency department and coronary care unit.
+It was established in 1985 under Annamalai University.
+Originally named after M. A. Muthiah Chettiar, the Raja of Chettinad, it was renamed in 2021 and reaffiliated to Tamil Nadu Dr. MGR Medical University as it was handed over to the Health and Family Welfare department.

 History

-Rajah Muthiah Institute of Health Sciences was established in the year 1980 with the opening of the Dental College.
-Thereafter in the second phase of development, the Rajah Muthiah Medical College Hospital (RMMCH) was established in the year 1985.
-In 1996 RMMC was the location of the murder of Pon Navarasu, a murder which occurred during a ragging incident, and led to the passing of the first anti-ragging legislation in India.
+Rajah Muthiah Institute of Health Sciences was established in the year 1980 with the opening of a dental college which inaugurated by Ramaswamy Venkataraman the President of India.
+Rajah Muthiah Medical College was established in 1985.
+In 1996, RMMC was the location of the murder of Pon Navarasu during a ragging incident, and led to the passing of the first anti-ragging legislation in India.
 In 2010, the Kalaignar Health Insurance Scheme for Life-Saving Treatments at RMMCH was instituted.